gorliver/callPeak/README.md

 # installation

 ## 1. Install perl modules:
 Using cpanm is probably the easiest why to install perl modules.
+A copy of cpanm is provided in the directory.

+    ./cpanm Inline::Python
     ./cpanm Parallel::ForkManager
     ./cpanm Bio::DB::HTS::Tabix